daniel-skalik/daniel-skalik.github.io/_projects/Secret of The Deep.md

 ### My Contributions
 - **Quest System**: Developed a comprehensive quest system to guide players through the narrative and side missions.
 - **Director Tool**: Created a visual scripting system for game designers, integrating with all game systems to handle edge cases without developer intervention.
-- **Service Locator**: Implemented a service locator pattern to streamline access to game services and improve code maintainability.
+- **Service Locator**: Implemente~~~~d a service locator pattern to streamline access to game services and improve code maintainability.
 - **Cutscenes**: Integrated custom systems with Unity's Timeline to create seamless in-game cutscenes.
 - **Dialogue System**: Developed a robust system to manage in-game conversations and branching dialogues.
 - **Writing/making Shaders**: Developed custom shaders for visual effects and optimization.